memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **Kusari**
-The "canary network" for SwapDex.
-It consists of an early-release, unaudited version of the SwapDex software.
+The "canary network" for SwapDEX.
+It consists of an early-release, unaudited version of the SwapDEX software.
 It is not a testnet - after the transition to NPoS, the network is entirely in the hands of the community (i.e., Kusari coin holders).

 ---